OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 In addition to these fields, if the extended logging is enabled in the suricata.yaml file the following fields are (can) also included:

 * "length": The content size of the HTTP body
-* "status": HTTP statuscode
+* "status": HTTP status code
 * "protocol": Protocol / Version of HTTP (ex: HTTP/1.1)
 * "http_method": The HTTP method (ex: GET, POST, HEAD)
 * "http_refer": The referer for this action

-In addition to the extended logging fields one can also choose to enable/add from 50 additional custom logging HTTP fields enabled in the suricata.yaml file.
+In addition to the extended logging fields one can also choose to enable/add from more than 50 additional custom logging HTTP fields enabled in the suricata.yaml file.
 The additional fields can be enabled as following:

 ::